 You might be wondering, “how does he get so much done?”
 Gavin attributes his success to taking opportunities, some good luck, drinking copious amounts of coffee and having a really great team working for him.

 After completing a long-term contract in 2017, Serkan was on the search for his next calling in life.
 LEAP Dev was fortunate enough to score him as the Lead Quality Engineer.
 Serkan brings to LEAP over twenty years of professional software testing experience, and an impressive portfolio of diverse software companies, banks and government institutions.
-As the Quality Engineering Manager, Serkan Dik is responsible for all of the quality assurance matters.
+As our Head of Quality Engineering, Serkan Dik is responsible for all of the quality assurance matters.
 In other words, Serkan makes sure things work!

 Since joining the team, he has implemented the use of JMETER, a Load/Performance testing tool which enabled the Quality Engineering team to simulate high volumes of transactions which allows LEAP developers to replicate, troubleshoot and resolve server performance issues in the live environment.